List of Billboard 200 number-one albums of 2023

 This is a list of the albums ranked number one in the United States during 2023.
 The top-performing albums and EPs in the U.S. are ranked on the Billboard 200 chart, which is published by Billboard magazine.
 The data is compiled by Luminate Data based on multi-metric consumption as measured in album-equivalent units, which comprise album sales, track sales, and streams on digital music platforms.
-Each unit equals one album sold, or 10 individual digital tracks sold from an album, or 3,750 ad-supported or 1,250 paid/subscription on-demand official audio and video streams generated by songs from an album.
+Each unit equals one album sold or 10 individual digital tracks sold from an album, or 3,750 ad-supported or 1,250 paid/subscription on-demand official audio and video streams generated by songs from an album.

-SOS (2022), the second studio album by American R&B singer SZA, is the year's longest reigning number-one on the Billboard 200 so far, topping the chart for eight weeks in 2023.
-Mañana Será Bonito, the fourth studio album by Colombian urbano singer Karol G, became the first ever Spanish-language album by a female artist to reach the number one spot, and only the third Spanish-language album to top the chart in its 78-year history.

-One Thing at a Time, the third studio album of American country singer Morgan Wallen, garnered the largest opening week of 2023, with 501,000 units—the largest since Taylor Swift's Midnights (2022) moved 1.58 million units.